 Your plastic surgeon will likely:

-- Evaluate your medical history and overall health
+- Look at your medical history and overall health

-- Provide a detailed description of the procedure and its risks and benefits, including likely scarring and possible loss of sensation
+- Describe the surgery and its risks and benefits, including likely scarring and possible loss of feeling

 - Examine and measure your breasts